ladopixel/mobilERG/README.md

 With little knowledge of electronics and a minimum base of programming we can get to give infinite uses.
 The first thing we must differentiate from mobilERG are 2 very different modes of use:

-- **Mode 1**: mobilERG notifies us that an event has occurred in the distance by means of a call or SMS.
+- Mode 1: mobilERG notifies us that an event has occurred in the distance by means of a call or SMS.
-- **Mode 2**: We make a call or send an SMS to alert mobilERG to start performing a previously defined action.
+- Mode 2: We make a call or send an SMS to alert mobilERG to start performing a previously defined action.

 <hr>

-###Mode 1
+## Mode 1

 **I will list some uses to see it clearly so that we can appreciate the potential of Mode 1** (the system is the one who notifies me that an event has occurred):
 - Ergo's price goes up and I get an SMS on my personal phone indicating that Ergo is on its way to the moon.
 - My Ergo wallet went from having 100 ERG to having 103 ERG.